luketjohnston/distance/readme.md

 is able to learn some dead-end states, but distances are mostly meaningless otherwise.
 I suspect that a major weakness of my approach is that it can only use the one-step TD-error to learn the distance function - most successfull deep reinforcement learning approaches that I'm aware of use n-step rollouts for the targets.
+I did not use a target network for any of the results shown here - I tried using one but found it slowed down convergence a lot.